 Set up as a freelance fundraiser, and worked with some amazing client organisations, large and small.
 Then added interim and trouble-shooter roles to my freelance portfolio and successfully undertook some brilliant projects, some of my proudest work

-Warner Tall was born (obviously not known as Tall then) and became a mum for the first time.
+Warner Tall was born 3 weeks early (obviously wasn't known as Tall then) and became a mum for the first time.
 I took 10 weeks' maternity leave.
 This had a huge impact on my interest in nurturing people in the workplace as well as at home

-Warner Small was born (3 weeks early).
+Warner Small was born (also 3 weeks early).
 I had to submit a Hospice UK grant application on my phone from my hospital bed when she was 1 day old.
 I took 3 weeks' maternity leave (see, wellbeing hasn't always been on my radar!)

-In response to the wellbeing nose-dive caused by the pandemic (and the cancellation of all my paid work) I created a number of online, easy access and people-centred programmes, including SHINE, my free 5-day wellbeing challenge.
-And I won the Best Digital Leader Award at the Social CEOs awards for these and the wellbeing research
+In response to wellbeing nose-dive caused by the pandemic (and the cancellation of all my paid work) I created a number of online, easy access and people-centred programmes, including a free 5-day wellbeing challenge: Shine.
+I won Best Digital Leader Award at the Social CEOs for these and the wellbeing research.
+Bought a horse.

-Held first Charity Workplace Wellbeing Summit with Fundraising Everywhere; launched Thrive - my programme for Fundraising leaders; I ran pilots of wellbeing-led management training programme.
-Was named one of Charity Times' 20 "Pandemic Pioneers"
+Created and curated the first Charity Workplace Wellbeing Summit with Fundraising Everywhere; launched Thrive - my programme for Fundraising leaders; I ran pilots of wellbeing-led management training programme.
+And I was named as one of Charity Times' 20 "Pandemic Pioneers"